 “Basically, I printed his face on a jumper and posted a picture of it,” Coughlan told Bustle.
 “I just figured if I could take a little bit of his energy onto set with me, that I would get up and be ready for the day and feel happy, even if it was 4 a.m.”

 “So I had this hoodie made, and he saw it on Instagram and messaged me, like, ‘Girl, I love you!’ and since then we’ve hung out a lot.
 In lockdown, we did a weekly Zoom quiz with my sister and friend, his aunt, and her friend… One week was ‘iconic blondes’ so I went as Dolly Parton.”

-It's easy to see why Coughlan is so likeable on and off-screen.
-Between shutting down trolls with the most delightful clapbacks, she also campaigns publicly for the rights of women and LGBTQ+ communities, including throwing her support behind the This Is Me campaign in Ireland (run by her friend Noah Halpin) and The Rainbow Project in Northern Ireland.
+It's easy to see why Coughlan is so likeable on and off the screen.
+As well as shutting down trolls with delightful clap-backs, she also campaigns publicly for the rights of women and LGBTQ+ communities, throwing her support behind organisations such as The Rainbow Project in Northern Ireland.